mccabete/fwiVis/Lightning_analysis/Whole_CA_lightning_Anlysis/Data/README.txt

 2) The Earth Networks ground sensor network.
 ICD for this product can be found publicly accessible at https://get.earthnetworks.com/hubfs/Customer%20Success/ENTLN%20Lightning%20Data%20Feed%20v4%20ICD.pdf

 3) The CIFFC data for the season.
-CIFFC releases updates on fires with a centroid, a start time, and a designation of human-casued or natrual causes.
+CIFFC releases updates on fires with a centroid, a start time, and a designation of human-casued or natural causes.